MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/surface-duo-emulator.md

 <!-- ====================================================================== -->
 ## Additional Resources

-The web is a great platform for the new class of foldable and dual-screen devices because you may write your HTML, CSS, and JavaScript once and have it look great across single-screen, dual-screen, and foldable devices.
+The web is a great platform for the new class of foldable and dual-screen devices, because you can write your HTML, CSS, and JavaScript once, and have it look great across single-screen, dual-screen, and foldable devices.
 See the following additional resources to get started building web content for these new devices.

 *  [Surface Duo developer documentation](/dual-screen/index) - Documentation for creating apps on dual-screen devices.